oishikm/Universal-Turing-Machine-1.0/README.md

 2. Compile both .cpp files easily usinf the auto_compile.sh script:
 		`$ ./auto_compile.sh`
 	Or, do it yourself like a pro using g++ or something.
 The files are code_creator.cpp and universal_turing_machine.cpp

 3. Create the code.dat file using:
 		`$ ./code_creator`
 	Or using the executable filename you used manually.
 The Universal Turing Machine reads its State Transition Table from this file.
 NOTE: If you do not know what a Turing Machine is, Google it or something.

 4. Run the Turing Machine using:
 		`$ ./utm`
 	Or using the executable filename you used manually.

+5. You can run the Turing Machine in Verbose mode as well to get Error Messages and State Transitions:
+		`$ ./utm -v`

+6. You can use the shell scripts *autorun.sh* and *autorun_verbose.sh* to run the program in non-verbose and verbose modes respectively.
+Remember, using these scripts will make you create the *code.dat* file each time.

+7. To not create the *code.dat* file every time, use the shell scripts *run_utm.sh* and *run_utm_verbose.sh* to run the program in non-verbose and verbose modes respectively.